-There are countless horror films for adults to choose from – or Ghostbusters to fall back on (the original version, of course!).
-Here, though, are some suggestions of Halloween movies for the little ones, so they don’t miss out.
-And for the not so brave among the adults!
+There are countless horror movies for Halloween for adults to choose from – or Ghostbusters to fall back on (the original version, of course!).
+Here, though, are some suggestions for not-so-scary horror movies for the little ones, so they don’t miss out.
+And for the not-so-brave among the adults!

-- Recent release Goosebumps is based on R.L.
-Stine’s children’s book series.
-It’s not overly graphic and will be fun for kids aged five and above.
+- The 2015 release (and 2018 sequel) Goosebumps is based on RL Stine’s children’s book series.
+It’s a slightly scary movie that’s not overly graphic and will be fun for kids aged five and above.

-- Hotel Transylvania and its sequel will get your kids giggling with their host of eccentric monsters (and, not forgetting, one loveable human) and their crazy antics.
+- Hotel Transylvania and its sequel will get your kids giggling.
+It’s about a host of eccentric monsters (and, not forgetting, one loveable human) and their crazy antics.

-- Take your kids on a spooky adventure with Scooby-Doo and friends as they solve mysteries and come across monsters, ghouls and more.
+- Take your kids on a spooky adventure with Scooby-Doo and friends; watch as they solve mysteries and come across monsters, ghouls, and more.

-- Tim Burton’s The Nightmare Before Christmas and Corpse Bride are animated movies that have appropriately eerie themes, along with song and dance.
+- Tim Burton’s The Nightmare Before Christmas and Corpse Bride are animated movies for Halloween that have appropriately eerie themes, along with song and dance.
 Great for kids aged seven and up.

 - Casper offers the perfect mix of Halloween and kid-friendliness.
 Casper the Friendly Ghost and Kat, a normal teenage girl, quickly become friends and go on adventures together.